Optimal consumption under a drawdown constraint over a finite horizon: Market Model and Problem Formulation

 where $W$ is an $\mathbb{F}$-adapted Brownian motion and the drift $(\mu+r)$ and volatility $\sigma>0$ are given constants.
-It is assumed that the excessive return $\mu>0$, i.e. the return of the risky asset is higher than the interest rate.
+It is assumed that the excessive return $\mu>0$, i.e., the risky asset's return is higher than the interest rate.

 Let $(\pi_t)_{t\in [0,T]}$ represent the dynamic amount that the investor allocates in the risky asset and $(C_t)_{t\in [0,T]}$ denote the dynamic consumption rate by the investor.
-We assume that the consumption rate is subject to two constraints.
-First, suppose the agent is optimistic about the investment and will spend at the rate at least as high as the interest rate, i.e. $C_t\geq rX_t$ for all $t\in [0,T]$, where $X_t$ is the wealth process at time $t$.
-Second, we further consider a drawdown constraint on the excess consumption rate $c_t:=C_t-rX_t$ in the sense that $c_t$ can not go below a fraction $\alpha\in(0,1)$ of its past maximum that
+In this paper, we consider a drawdown constraint on the excess consumption rate $c_t:=C_t-rX_t$ in the sense that $c_t$ cannot go below a fraction $\alpha\in(0,1)$ of its past maximum that

 Here, the non-decreasing reference process $(z_t)_{t\in [0,T]}$ is defined as the historical excessive spending maximum

 and $z\geq 0$ is the initial reference level.